stepanataccolade/docsv2/sources/tutorials/pipelines/runShUseIntegrations.md

 ###Extracting data from integration
 Now that you have added the integration as an `IN` resource, you need to extract data from your integration in order to use it in your custom script.
 For example, if your integration is for Docker Hub, you will need to extract the username and password from your integration resource so you can include a `docker login` command in your custom script.

 The information from your integration is stored in the `./IN/<resource name>integration.env` file.
-You can run the comand shown below to extract your credentials:
+You can run the comand shown below to export your credentials:

 ```
   . ./IN/myIntegration/integration.env